MSC Seaside is the first purpose-built ship for the North American market from MSC, the world’s largest privately-owned cruise line.

 The bridge is a great photo stop and is a fun place to visit during your time onboard.
 If you enjoy the Bridge of Sighs, there are two additional glass walkways on either side of the ship on the Waterfront Promenade, Deck 8.

 7. There’s a chocolate bar, and it’s spectacular

-Stunning designs are created from chocolate and candies which are truly works of art.
-In addition to the displays, there are vast quantities of chocolate available to purchase which make excellent souvenirs for friends and family back home.
+Stunning designs are created from chocolate and candies, truly works of art.
+In addition to the displays, there are vast quantities of chocolate available to purchase, which makes excellent souvenirs for friends and family back home.